 Carole Naggar wrote the soaring essay for a photography book I produced called World Views.
-She and her husband, Fred Ritchin, heavily influenced my thinking about photography over the years.
+She and her husband, Fred Ritchin, influenced my thinking about photography over the years.

 Graham Nash was a co-chair of the Mother Jones International Fund for Documentary Photography, and served as host for an standing room-only event I produced with Sebastiao Salgado and Eduardo Galeano.

 Peggy Orenstein served as managing editor of Mother Jones during my first four years there.
 Always and insightful and deft writer, she went on to author several books and write original and popular essays on feminism and other topics for New York magazine and the New York Times Sunday Magazine.

 Chris Orr, the film critic for The Atlantic, served as an editor of Mother Jones with me in the mid-1990s.
 Smart, and a good guy.

 Michael Pollen, a neighbor and journalism professor at Berkeley, contributed an excerpt from Omnivore's Dilemma to a California issue on food featuring Alice Waters.

 Paula Poundstone, the stand-up comedienne and television personality, wrote the comic back page for Mother Jones for two years in the 1990s.

 Fred Ritchin is a visionary teacher and writer on photography and media who served as an intellectual advisor to the International Fund for Documentary Photography.